gnolang/gno/gnoland/docs/peace.md

  * NO with VETO is slightly better than NO.
  * NO is better than ABSTAIN.
  * ABSTAIN is better than not voting at all.
- * Delegators inherit the votes of the validators.
+ * Delegators inherit the votes of the validators (unless delegators override).
  * If you vote YES on \#69, you will not receive gno.land $GNOTs.

 NOTE: If you don't like my airdrop rules, you are free to make your own, and if